BrewDog Counter Strike Review

 Taste

-It is not offensive, but it is slightly forgettable.
-Compared with classic examples, it falls short on punch, depth, and memorability.
+The finish is short, leaving the palate a little unsatisfied.
+It’s not unpleasant, but it is forgettable.
+Compared to classic examples of the style, it falls short on punch, depth, and memorability.

 Mouthfeel